Frequently Asked Questions about Statewide Online

 No. Participation simply means that the U3A will let its members know about Statewide, promote the offerings, giving members the opportunity to enrol in courses and maybe, contribute courses.

 Could a course be one I already offer face to face?

 Yes.
 It can be an online add-on to your face-to-face course becoming a 'Dual' course, where there is a regular class plus a TV with online people attending. [see Zoom section below]

 What skills and equipment does a member need to take part?

 An email account is necessary and a computer or tablet and an internet connection.
 The skills required are quite modest.
 People seem to learn the basics in 10 minutes.
-A person without the above may have a buddy who they can sit beside in order to participate.
+A person without the above may have a buddy who is a Co Host in Zoom.
 Also, some Zoom sessions may have a small group who meet together to join in.
 See 'Dual' below.

 How can one find out how Zoom works and can be used and what is good practice?